NVIDIA-Merlin/models/README.md

 Merlin Models is pre-installed in the NVIDIA Merlin Docker containers that are available in the [NVIDIA container repository](https://ngc.nvidia.com/catalog/containers/nvidia:merlin).
 There are six different containers:

+%TODO: Do not include the list of components within each Container here (to avoid updating multiple places when needed), but rather keep them in a Merlin top-level readme.
 <!-- prettier-ignore-start -->

 | Container Name             | Container Location | Functionality |